sarkar-rohan/ObjectsWithStateChange/README.md

 python evaluate_OWSC.py pitc model_weights/OWSC/PIE2019/PITC_1.0_0.2_1.0_1_150.pth 1 1
 ```
 ## Ablation for our Curriculum Learning Approach:
+For this ablation, we compare performance of the same dual-encoder model with same number of self-attention layer and heads trained using different object pair sampling strategies:
+- Randomly sampling object pairs from the same category (models named as RAND_CATG)
+- Mining object pairs based on our Curriculum Learning approach (models named as CURRICULUM)

-For Random Sampling from Same Category using PiRO's architecture (with nHeads = 1, nLayers = 1)
+For Random Sampling from Same Category using PiRO's dual-encoder architecture (with nHeads = 1, nLayers = 1)
 ```bash
 python evaluate_curriculum.py OWSC model_weights/OWSC/PiRO2024/PiRO_RAND_CATG_nH1_nL1.pth 1 1
 ```